Milliken GO Station: Connecting transit

-The station is not directly served by regular local transit services, but there is a short connecting walkway beside the railway tracks to bus stops on Steeles Avenue East.
+There is a short covered walkway beside the railway tracks from the train platforms to bus stops on Steeles Avenue East.

 Toronto Transit Commission's bus routes 53 Steeles East operates along Steeles Avenue East and 43 Kennedy terminates by looping there, as does the 57 Midland.

-York Region Transit route 8 Kennedy stops at the Steeles Avenue and Kennedy Road intersection.
+York Region Transit route 8 Kennedy stops at the nearby Steeles Avenue and Kennedy Road intersection.